lukaszlach/magento-docker/README.md

 ## Containers

-Replace `localhost` with domain you will be running project on.
 Magento is installed using `magento.local` hostname for both Magento versions supported.
 To access this hostname locally you will need to modify your `/etc/hosts` file so that `localhost` like looks like this:

 ```
 127.0.0.1 localhost magento.local
 ```

+Other containers are available on `localhost`, replace it with domain you will be running project on, if needed.

 ### Mail